 The CDP Climate Change score - and its categories - are not comparable to the SER.
 The value chain engagement section within the CDP climate change score focuses on the answers to questions C12 - on both upstream and downstream value chain engagement.
 The SER focuses on upstream only using answers not just on C12, but also on other areas such as governance and the overall CDP score.
 The reason for this difference is because of the purposes and aims of each score.
 The value chain engagement section category score concentrates on a company's upstream and downstream value chain strategy as part of the wider CDP Climate Change methodology - it is one part of wider indicators used to inform stakeholders, and benchmark companies on their overall approach to managing climate change.
-However the SER is developed to highlight supplier engagement leaders and help companies benchmark their impact on cascading action to their supply chain and necessarily must include an element of a company's wider approach to climate change, in order to cascade this action effectively.
-The SER was created partly because the CDP Climate Change score doesn't provide companies with a communicable score about their supplier engagement achievements, and therefore does not enable recognition of the work companies are specifically doing to tackle supply chain emissions, which are on average 5.5 times more than those from direct operations.
-The SER methodology is also still in its infancy, compared to the more mature CDP Climate Change methodology - many companies are still not taking the action needed beyond their direct operations and so the methodology to identify SER leaders is much simpler, though like the other CDP methodologies we plan to modify and tighten the SER methodology over time to meet the needs of its users and drive the appropriate corporate behaviours.
+However, the SER is developed to highlight supplier engagement leaders and help companies benchmark their impact on cascading action to their supply chain and necessarily must include an element of a company's wider approach to climate change, in order to cascade this action effectively.
+The SER was created partly because the CDP Climate Change score doesn't provide companies with a communicable score about their supplier engagement achievements, and therefore does not enable recognition of the work companies are specifically doing to tackle supply chain emissions, which are on average 11.5 times more than those from direct operations.
+Many companies are still not taking the action needed beyond their direct operations and so the methodology to identify SER leaders is much simpler, though like the other CDP methodologies we plan to modify and tighten the SER methodology over time to meet the needs of its users and drive the appropriate corporate behaviours.